Billplz/api_slate/source/index.html.md

 ### Create a Payment Order Collection

-Payment Order Collection used to group all your Payment Orders to make payout API transfers.
+Payment Order Collection used to group all your Payment Orders to make payment order transfers.

 > Example request: